elalienx/3rs-of-software-architecture/README.md

 **Project structure:**

+- `src/3-refactorable/good/components/Cart.jsx`
+- `src/3-refactorable/good/components/CurrencySelector.jsx`
-- `src/3-refactorable/good/containers/inventory.js`
+- `src/3-refactorable/good/components/Inventory.jsx`
-- `src/3-refactorable/good/containers/cart.js`
+- `src/3-refactorable/good/scripts/currency-converter.js`
-- `src/3-refactorable/good/actions/index.js`
+- `src/3-refactorable/good/state/cart-reducer.js`
-- `src/3-refactorable/good/reducers/cart.js`
+- `src/3-refactorable/good/state/CartProvider.jsx`

-This improved code centralizes our side effects to an `action` function which takes a `productId` in and passes it to our `reducer` which creates an entirely brand-new cart with this product added to it.
-This new cart is placed in our `store`, and once that happens all of our components which derive their state from particular pieces of the `store` will be notified by `react-redux` of the new data, and they will update their state.
+This improved code centralizes our side effects to an `switch` function which takes a `action type` in and passes it to our `reducer` which creates an entirely brand-new cart with this product added to it.
+This new cart is placed in our `cart` located in `state/CartProvider.jsx`, and once that happens all of our components which derive their state from particular pieces of this `provider` will be notified by of the new data, and they will update their state.
 React will intelligently re-render each updated component, and that's it!

-This flow makes it possible to be sure that the state of your application can only be updated in one way, and that's through the _action_ -> _reducer_ -> _store_ -> _component_ pipeline.
+This flow makes it possible to be sure that the state of your application can only be updated in one way, and that's through the _action type_ -> _reducer_ -> _provider_ -> _component_ pipeline.
 There's no global state to modify, no messages to pass and keep track of, and no uncontrolled side effects that our modules can produce.
 The best part is, we can keep track of the entire state of our application so debugging and QA can become much easier, because we have an exact snapshot in time of our entire application.

-One caveat to note: you might not need Redux in this project's example application, but if we were to expand this code it would become easier to use Redux as the state management solution instead of putting everything in the top-level controlling file `App.jsx`.
+One caveat to note: you might not need Context API in this project's example application, but if we were to expand this code it would become easier to use it as the state management solution instead of putting everything in the top-level controlling file `App.jsx`.
 We could have isolated the state of our app there and passed the appropriate data-modifying action functions down through each module.
 The issue with that is that at scale, we would have a lot of actions to pass down and a lot of data that would live in one massive `App.jsx`.
 By committing to a proper centralization of state early, we won't need to change much as our application growths.

-#### 3. Test
+#### 3. Test (Pending for when we reach this chapter)

 The last thing we need to look at is tests.
 Tests give us confidence that we can change a module and it will still do what it was intended to do.
 We will look at the tests for the Cart and Inventory components: